Will Earth Really Become Uninhabitable? A Supercomputer’s Warning, and What We Can Still Save

 5. Invest in resilience.
 Consider sustainable tech like this solar-powered portable charger, which reduces dependence and adds to emergency readiness!

 6. Educate and connect.
-Talk about this.
-Post about it.
-Host a book club.
-Your voice multiplies.
+Talk about this, post about it, host a book club.
+Your voice multiplies and you have more power and pull than you realize.

 7. Stay in awe.
-Go outside.
-Stare at trees.
+Go outside and stare at trees.
 Remind yourself what we’re saving (read why trees are more valuable than diamonds!).

 Is There Still Time?

-Because time, while shrinking, is not gone.
+Yes, there absolutely is.
+Because time, while shrinking, isn’t gone.
 We’re the only species that can predict its own extinction…and the only one that can prevent it.

 The fork is now.